barbaracalderon/notes-on-python/05_FLASK.md

 ## Python Decorators

+Here are some things about functions in Python.

+1. functions can have functionalities inputs and outputs
+2. functions are first-class objects: they can be passed around as arguments
+3. functions can be nested inside other functions
+4. functions can be returned as the output of another function without the need to be triggered

-Let's imagine you have a bunch of functions in your Class or module.
+Let's imagine you have a bunch of functions in your class or module.
 You want to add an extra piece of functionality to all these functions: you might use a decorator function.
-It adds an additional function to the functionality itself.
-An extra piece of something to that function.
+The main purpose of a decorator is to add an additional function to the functionality itself.
+An extra piece of something to the functions.

 For example, take a look below.